wri/retrieveR/README.md

 ## Prepping documents for querying

 The `prep_documents` function will strip text from the PDFs, clean up the results, and calculate neural weights.
-These can be turned off by specifying `ocr = F`, `clean = F`, or `weights = F`.
-The function takes a path to the folder of documents - in this case they are stored in a folder called `pdfs`.
+These can be turned off by specifying `ocr = F`, `clean = F`, or `weights = F`. retrieveR can process html documents by setting `type = "html"`.The function takes a path to the folder of documents - in this case they are stored in a folder called `pdfs`.
 This pathing is local to the directory that R is running in - this can be printed with `getwd()` and changed with `setwd()`.

 ```r
 corpus <- prep_documents("pdfs")